aleister1102/monsterinc/tasks/5-prd-httpx-parquet-storage.md

     *   Within the `data` directory, subdirectories must be created based on the date of the scan in `YYYYMMDD` format (e.g., `data/20240115/`).
     *   Each scan session must generate a new, separate Parquet file.
     *   The filename for each Parquet file should be unique and indicative of the scan, e.g., `scan_results_<timestamp_of_scan_start>.parquet` (e.g., `scan_results_20240115_143000.parquet`).
-6.  **Compression:** The Parquet files must be written using Snappy compression.
+6.  **Compression:** The Parquet files must be written using Zstandard compression.
 7.  **Error Handling:** If an error occurs during the writing of a Parquet file (e.g., I/O error, disk full), the system must log a detailed error message.
 It should attempt to complete storing other data if possible, or manage the error gracefully without crashing.

 ## 5. Non-Goals (Out of Scope)